qijianpeng/awesome-edge-computing/README.md

   platforms.
 MACE provides tools and documents to help users to deploy deep learning models to mobile phones, tablets, personal computers and IoT devices.

+- [MegEngine](https://github.com/MegEngine/MegEngine): MegEngine is a fast,
+  scalable and easy-to-use deep learning framework, with auto-differentiation.

+- [MindSpore Lite](https://www.mindspore.cn/lite/en): MindSpore Lite is an ultra-fast, intelligent, and simplified AI engine that enables intelligent applications in all scenarios, provides E2E solutions for users, and helps users enable AI capabilities.

 - [MNN](https://github.com/alibaba/MNN): MNN is a highly efficient and lightweight deep learning framework.
 It supports inference and training of deep learning models, and has industry leading performance for inference and